 Other rare causes may include (usually only when there are multiple lumps):

 - Diseases that decrease blood supply

 - The most noticeable symptom is a red, firm lump on the abdomen, chest, neck, or feet.
 It may bleed or get infected

 - Depression, fever, anorexia: because the fat tissue is dying, and toxic substances may go into the blood

-If your veterinarian suspects panniculitis, he will perform a skin biopsy.
-There are a few ways to get a skin sample for study.
+If your veterinarian suspects panniculitis, they will perform a skin biopsy.
+There are a few ways to get a skin sample for this study.
 Some options are a fine needle aspiration or a punch biopsy.

 Your vet will also do tests to rule out cancer, which has some of the same symptoms as panniculitis.

 - Surgical removal of the lump: this is usually a complete cure.
 Your veterinarian can study the lump further to confirm the diagnosis.
 Following surgery, keep the incision site clean

 - Antibiotics for any underlying infections